quantcdn/docs/docs/dashboard/page-rules-waf.md

 IP rate limiting is useful to prevent attacks or excessive traffic from individuals, bots and crawlers.
 Set the mode to either **Report** or **Enabled** to toggle between report and blocking modes.

-Next, specify a RPS (requests per second) threshold in seconds, as well as a cooldown period in seconds.
-The user will be receive a `429: Too Many Requests` response during the cooldown period, and this traffic will be kept away from your origin server.
+Next, specify a RPS (requests per second) threshold in seconds, as well as a cool-down period in seconds.
+The user will be receive a `429: Too Many Requests` response during the cool-down period, and this traffic will be kept away from your origin server.

 ### Request header rate limiting

 You may also use rate limiting grouped by a request header.
 This can be used on an API service for instance to limit requests by a known group (for example, `X-API-Organization`), or any other identifier as seen in the request headers.

-As with IP rate limiting you may set the RPS threshold and cooldown period to control the traffic.
+As with IP rate limiting you may set the RPS threshold and cool-down period to control the traffic.

 ## Custom 403 error pages